IrumiDesu7/Simple-Design/README.md

 I'm currently practicing my front-end skill by making this simple design.

-Image by Annette Meyer from Pixabay
+Image by Annette Meyer & betomdp from Pixabay
-Image by betomdp from Pixabay